 Once students finish their core cybersecurity classes, they have the option to pursue a concentration in digital forensics or computer network defense.
 Adding a specialization to the degree can make graduates marketable for certain career positions.

-Students who complete the on-site or online degree program are able to:
+Students who complete the in-person or online degree program are able to:

 In addition, students who complete the program will find themselves in a competitive position to land well-paying jobs in cybersecurity at companies throughout the country.